joeyshi12/joeyshi.xyz/content/projects/devtools.md

 This feature was made to aid in tasks involving serializing the JSON payload from API requests to standard container classes for different programming languages.

-## CSV visualizer
+## PQL compiler

+An online compiler that can generate 2D plots from SQL-like queries and given CSV file.
-The CSV visualizer allows users to generate 2D data visualizations from a given CSV and query written in a custom DSL I made: [PQL](https://github.com/joeyshi12/pql-parser/blob/main/README.md).
+The query language used for describing plots is a custom DSL I made: [PQL](https://github.com/joeyshi12/pql-parser/blob/main/README.md).